Living On Campus

 • Security cameras that are strategically located in parking lots and commons areas

-• Push button combination locks or ID card locks on rooms.
+• ID card locks on rooms.

 Surveillance Cameras